Edward Burra: Death

-After breaking his hip in 1974, his health declined sharply and he died in Hastings in 1976.
+After breaking his hip in 1974, his health declined sharply and he died in Hastings, East Sussex, in 1976.
 The Tate Gallery Archive holds considerable materials relating to Burra, including his letters.

 Legacy

 In the 1980s, Burra's paintings were used on the covers of Allison and Busby reprints of the "Harlem Cycle" novels of Chester Himes.

 At the Sotheby's Evill/Frost sale in June 2011, Burra’s Zoot Suits sold for £2,057,250, breaking a record set for the artist earlier in the evening when The Common Stair, from 1929, sold for £881,250.

-The first major museum exhibition of Burra's work for more than 25 years was held at Pallant House Gallery in Chichester from 22 October 2011 to 19 February 2012.
+The first major museum exhibition of Burra's work for more than 25 years was held at Pallant House Gallery in Chichester, West Sussex, from 22 October 2011 to 19 February 2012.
 It was accompanied by a new monograph on the artist by the curator, Simon Martin.

 On 24 October 2011, the BBC aired an hour-long documentary, I Never Tell Anybody Anything: The Life and Art of Edward Burra, in which the art critic Andrew Graham-Dixon chronicled the life of Burra.
 The documentary follows Burra from his native Rye to the Paris nightlife spots he loved and the jazz clubs of prohibition-era New York and the war-torn landscapes of the Spanish Civil War and back to England during the Blitz.
 It shows how Burra's increasingly disturbing and surreal work deepened and matured as he experienced at first hand some of the most tragic events of the century.
 Through letters and interviews with those who knew him, it presents a portrait of a highly unusual and gifted British artist.

+Tate Britain opened a retrospective exhibition of Burra's works in 2025.
+The show's curator described Burra as "one of the great known unknowns of modern British art".